stablekernel/aqueduct/source/docs/http/rest_controller.md

   .generate(() => new CityController());
 ```

 Take notice that the `name` path variable in the route above is *optional* - otherwise this route would not match `/cities`.
 Also take notice that the argument to `Bind.path` exactly matches the name of the path variable in the route - this is required.
-If an `HTTPController` doesn't have an operation method for a given operation, a 405 Method Not Allowed response is sent and no operation method is invoked.
+If an `RESTController` doesn't have an operation method for a given operation, a 405 Method Not Allowed response is sent and no operation method is invoked.

 The type of an argument that is bound to a path variable may be a `String` or any type that implements a `parse` method (e.g., `int`, `double`, `DateTime`).
 If the path variable cannot be parsed into the bound variable's type, a 404 Not Found response is sent and no operation method is invoked.

-Any number of path variables can exist in a route and have operation methods in the corresponding `HTTPController`.
+Any number of path variables can exist in a route and have operation methods in the corresponding `RESTController`.
 However, it is considered good practice to break sub-resources into their own controller.
 For example, the following is preferred:

 ```dart
 router